civicrm/civicrm-dev-docs/docs/extensions/civix.md

 customizable SQL logic and form layouts.
 If another existing report is close to your needs you may copy and modify it.

-To to see the available report generation options acitivate the `civix` help:
+To to see the available report generation options activate the `civix` help:

 ```bash
 civix generate:report --help